 - Preheat the oven to 400 degrees Fahrenheit.

-- Combine the Parmesan cheese, ricotta cheese, and lemon juice to make the tart filling.
+- In a medium bowl, combine the Parmesan cheese, ricotta cheese, and lemon juice to make the tart filling.
 Then spread the filling into the baked pie crust.

 - Cut the tomatoes into slices and dab with a paper towel to remove as much moisture as possible.
 Too much moisture can make the tart runny and soggy.